yanwei1983/simple_coro/README_en.md

 [中文](README.md)

 ## Origin
 After the introduction of coroutines in C++20, I have been waiting for the standard library to provide infrastructure for coroutines.

 Unfortunately, the big shots never consider the feelings of us coders.

 So, after referencing many articles, I crafted this simple "coroutine" library that I find useful for myself.

 It might not be everyone's cup of tea due to its basic functionality, but it serves its purpose well.

 ## How to Use
-Modify an original function R (Args ...) to Task<R> (Args ...), and that function becomes a coroutine function.
+Modify an original function R (Args ...) to Task<R> (Args ...), and that function becomes a **coroutine** function.

-In my implementation, Task is divided into two types: sync_task and lazy_task.
+In my implementation, Task is divided into two types: **sync_task** and **lazy_task**.
-- sync_task: Represents a function that runs immediately upon being called until the first suspension point.
+- **sync_task**: Represents a function that runs immediately upon being called until the first suspension point.
-- lazy_task: Represents a function that suspends immediately upon being called.
+- **lazy_task**: Represents a function that suspends immediately upon being called.

-When a task is suspended, you need to use co_await to wait for a suspension point to return a result:
+When a task is suspended, you need to use **co_await** to wait for a suspension point to return a result:
 ```
 auto result = co_await other_lazy_func();
 ```

-When a function contains co_await, it must be a coroutine.
+When a function contains **co_await**, it must be a **coroutine**.

 ### Calling Coroutine Functions in a Regular Function
-If the result of the coroutine is not of interest, you can use sync_task to wrap the return value and avoid using co_await to execute the coroutine function in a regular function:
+If the result of the coroutine is not of interest, you can use **sync_task** to wrap the return value and avoid using **co_await** to execute the coroutine function in a regular function:
 ```
 sync_task<void> sync_func();